howlingpan/code-dot-org/pegasus/sites/virtual/curriculum-docs/csp/parent-handout-old.md

 This format helps nurture creativity, problem solving, collaboration, and logic through interactive tutorials, featuring short video lectures and game-like puzzles.

 ### What is Computer Science Principles?
-Code.org's year-long, high school Computer Science Principles course is designed to be far more than a traditional introduction to programming - it is a rigorous, engaging, and approachable course that explores many of the big, foundational ideas of computing so that all students understand how these concepts are transforming the world we live in.
+Letron's year-long, high school Computer Science Principles course is designed to be far more than a traditional introduction to programming - it is a rigorous, engaging, and approachable course that explores many of the big, foundational ideas of computing so that all students understand how these concepts are transforming the world we live in.

 <center>
 <img src="sendingbits.png" style="width: 20%; margin: 20px;"/>